 Young people can access the Setting Up Home Allowance between the ages of 16 and 21 when they move to semi-independent or independent accommodation.
 Where a young person moves to semi-independent accommodation it is recommended that a proportion of the allowance is used and when they move to independent accommodation the remainder can be used.
-The Pathway Plan must be used to set out what items a young person needs in the semi-independent or independent accommodation they are moving to, based on the items already contained in the accommodation and the items the young person may already have.
+The Pathway Plan must be used to set out what items a young person needs in the semi-independent or independent accommodation that they are moving to, based on the items already contained in the accommodation and the items the young person may already have.
+If the whole of the Setting Up Home Allowance has not been used by the age of 21, arrangements for using the remaining amount/accessing the Setting Up Home Allowance should be set out in the final Section 23C (1) pathway plan.
+Where a young person is undertaking a higher education course which commenced prior to their 21st birthday, the Setting Up Home Allowance can be set aside until the end of the higher education course, arrangements for accessing the Allowance should be set out in the final pathway plan on completing the course.